innovationgarage/BeachMaid/README.md

 In short, the ePiMP is a low cost, open source wooden tank robot, that can be constructed by a single sheet of 12 mm plywood, two cheap battery powered drills and few 3d printed parts.

+## Changelog

+* 2019-09-16: Version 1.1
+   - Handles and holes to the backcover
+   - Battery measurement circuit
+   - Replaced wooden drive gears by plastic ones
+   - 2 new mounting holes in the "lip" parts
+* 2019-06-31: First version

 ## Fabrication

 ### Wooden pieces